MArch Architecture at Norwich

 - Your sketchbook.
 We recommend keeping a sketchbook and/or a note journal.
 Starting a habit of drawing each day without pressure is a great practice to keep building up.

 - Visit the Sainsbury Centre for Visual Art in Norwich.
-You can visit the Sainsbury Centre, its permanent collection and current exhibition, and the sculpture garden.
+You can visit the Sainsbury Centre, its permanent collection and current exhibition, and the sculpture park.

 Learn about its architects, its design, development and construction on the Fosters and Partners website: